We just published this article on Open2Export, the new service supporting SMEs in exporting.

 Does website translation really matter?
 I mean, really?

-We all know it’s SO important to have web presence these days, and if your SEO guys know their stuff it’ll ensure your website translation real visibility.
+We all know it’s SO important to have web presence these days, and if your SEO guys know their stuff it’ll ensure your translation real visibility.

 BUT, there’s a caveat – you REALLY want it to be visibility of something GOOD.
 Crass poorly “translated” text is a real turn-off and will lose you credibility and customers.
 A lot, of both.

-“You would say that though… as long as our website translation’s close enough, does it really matter?”
+“You would say that though… as long as our translation’s close enough, does it really matter?”
 Well… Yes, it really does…

 Website translation really, really matters

 While the Brits are generally forgiving – within reason – of clumsy language, European managers are far less so.
 They expect a professional website for a professional product – and will assume the reverse to be just as true.
-You may make the best widget in the world, but if your website translation makes it a laughing stock that widget’s going nowhere in Europe.
+You may make the best widget in the world, but if your translation makes it a laughing stock that widget’s going nowhere in Europe.

 We’ve been translating for a German gas industry leader for over 7 years, and researching a big project for them this morning I found myself on the “English” website of another big German industrial player.
 Once I (and the office) had stopped laughing, I actually wrote to their Contacts page to point out some of the grossest errors.
 The text is patently costing them credibility, and lost credibility means lost sales.